sassoftware/sasoptpy/doc/guide/workflow.rst

 =========

 *sasoptpy* can work with both client-side data and server-side data.
-Some limitations to the functionalities may apply in terms of which workflow is being used.
+Some limitations to the functionalities might apply in terms of which workflow is being used.
 In this section, the overall flow of the package is explained.

 Client-side models
 ------------------

-If the data is on the client-side (Python), then a concrete model is generated on the client-side and uploaded using one of the available CAS actions.
+If the data are on the client-side (Python), then a concrete model is generated on the client-side and uploaded by using one of the available CAS actions.

 Using a client-side model brings several advantages, such as accessing variables, expressions, and constraints directly.
 You can do more intensive